tonypags/resume/A-Pagliaro-Resume.md

 **DevOps Engineer** May 2021 - Present
 * Maintaining production PowerShell and SQL scripts used in network monitoring and alert reporting.
-* Authoring functional modules for migration from existing script codebase.
 * Advancing use of development environment and version control.
-* Maturing task execution environment by researching vendor platforms for robustness and usability.
+* Authoring functional modules for migration from existing, unstructured script codebase.
+* Overseeing all team projects to advance automation for IT Operations.
+   * Automatically provision new servers based on existing ServiceNow change request form.
+   * Retool several email parser scripts to leverage vendor APIs, inbound and outbound.
+   * Design hybrid infrastructure for modern task execution, web forms, data collection, and reporting.
+* Streamlining test procedures for production scripts.
 * Participating in change approval board and code reviews.
-* Streamlining test procedures for production scripts.

 <br>